incepthink/fuel-ecosystem/README.md

 ## How to add a project

 1. Fork this repository
-2. Add your project to the end of the `projects.json` file.
+2. Add your project to the end of the [projects.json](./projects.json) file.
+3. Add an image to the [images](./images) folder with `.jpeg` extension.
-3. Create a pull request
+3. Create a pull request to this repository.

 ## Schema